Why go?

 Damask Rose Festival

-Meals: Lunch outdoors cooked in a cauldron
+Meals: Lunch outdoors, cooked in a cauldron.

-Transport: Lexus and Land Cruiser SUVs
+Transportation: Lexus and Land Cruiser SUVs.

 Millions of years